equinix/metal-cli/docs/packet_ip_unassign.md

 ### Options

 ```
-  -h, --help        help for unassign
+  -h, --help        Help for unassign
   -i, --id string   UUID of the assignment
 ```